(For more New Orleans pages please scroll down)

 A word of warning:

 It's useful to know not to think you can leave your ladder along the route unattended.
 The city workers have long handled bolt cutters that will shred any chain you think was making your perch securely reserved.

 Take you ladder home and come back again bearing it.
 That way you will have a ladder come the day!

 …but others could can check out fantastic masks at stalls in the French Quarter in anticipation of the big event.

-Once you have your costume – or even if you choose to stand out by NOT having one - there are two important rules to remember for New Orleans Mardi Gras:
+There are two more important rules to remember for New Orleans Mardi Gras:

-Do no park illegally – even a fraction over the allotted legal space – or your car WILL be towed and impounded
+Do not park illegally – even a fraction over the allotted legal space – or your car WILL be towed and impounded.

 Never disagree with a policeman, or accidently push one – or do anything that breaks the law – and this includes drunk & disorderly.

 There is a very straight-forward rule of law during Mardi Gras.